whykay/python-ireland-old-guide/guide/constitution.rst

 #.
 Membership

    a.
 Membership shall be open to all persons subscribing to the objects of the Society who have attended a Society meetup.
    #.
+No one shall be admitted to Membership of the Society less than twenty-four hours before a General Meeting.

+#.
 The Committee